story-ai/story-ai.github.io/webinar.md

         firstNamePlaceholder: First Name
         lastNamePlaceholder: Last Name
         emailPlaceholder: Email
-        optinText: I would like to hear about other Story webinars in the future
+        optinText: I would like to hear from Story in the future
   - type: signup
     content:
       id: second